Tohungatanga haere tonu

 The Council and the public expect that all nurses will continue to learn and to maintain their competence.
 You are responsible for seeking opportunities to do this.

 You are required to complete professional development in the context of your area of practice.
 These activities may be within the work environment or in an educational context.
-Professional development can include a variety of learning activities such as degree courses, short courses, seminars, conferences, in-service education, or online learning and Internet-based courses.
+Professional development can include a variety of learning activities such as degree courses, short courses, seminars, conferences, in-service education, professional supervision or online learning and Internet-based courses.

 Your professional development may be taken as whole days or as hours.